-The First Command Financial Behaviors Index assesses trends among the American public’s financial behaviors, intentions and attitudes through a monthly survey of approximately 530 U.S. consumers, ages 25–70, with annual household incomes of at least $50,000.
-The survey also includes active-duty servicemembers in pay grades E-6 and above.
+The First Command Financial Behaviors Index® assesses the financial behaviors, intentions and attitudes of career military families and the general population.
+Insights are collected through a monthly survey of approximately 530 U.S. consumers, including 200 active-duty service members and military spouses in pay grades E-5 and above.

 The Index was created in 2008 to provide timely data and analysis to the news media and the public.
 It has been used to explore personal financial issues related to a variety of newsworthy events, including the 2007-2009 recession, defense sequestration and the Blended Retirement System.
 To learn more about the First Command Financial Behaviors Index, contact us at firstname.lastname@example.org.